HANICA-DEA/excercise-debugging/README.md

 **Takeaways**

-* Setting a hit count on a breakpoint is useful if problematic code is called multiple times
+* Setting a pass count on a breakpoint is useful if problematic code is called multiple times.
-* If problems appear randomly, using a conditional expressions on the breakpoint can help
+* If problems appear randomly, using a conditional expressions on the breakpoint can help.